Concierge

-A concierge ([kɔ̃sjɛʁʒ]) is an employee of a multi-tenant building, such as a hotel or apartment building, who receives guests.
+A concierge ([kɔ̃sjɛʁʒ]) is an employee of a multi-tenant building, such as a hotel or apartment building, who receives and helps guests.
 The concept has been applied more generally to other hospitality settings and to personal concierges who manage the errands of private clients.

 Duties and functions

+In history

+In medieval times, the concierge was an officer of the king who was charged with executing justice, with the help of his bailiffs.
+Initially working as a porter of a castle, under Hugh Capet up to Louis XI, the term was transferred to a high official of the kingdom and - after the castles had lost their defensive function and served as prisons - also to prison guards, appointed by the king to maintain order and oversee the police and prisoner records.
+This latter use gave the name to the Conciergerie, a palace, courthouse, and prison in Paris.

+In apartment or office buildings

-The concierge serves guests of an apartment building, hotel, or office building with duties similar to those of a receptionist.
+The concierge serves inhabitants and guests of an apartment or office building with duties similar to those of a receptionist.
 The position can also be maintained by a security guard over the late night shift.
-In medieval times, the concierge was an officer of the king who was charged with executing justice, with the help of his bailiffs.
-Later on in the 18th century, the concierge was a high official of the kingdom, appointed by the king to maintain order and oversee the police and prisoner records.

 In 19th-century and early 20th-century apartment buildings, particularly in Paris, the concierge was known as a "Suisse", as the post was often filled by Swiss people.
-They often had a small apartment on the ground floor, called la loge, and were able to monitor all comings and goings.
+They often had a small apartment on the ground floor, called loge, and were able to monitor all comings and goings.
 However, such settings are now extremely rare; most concierges in small or middle-sized buildings have been replaced by the part-time services of door-staff.
 Some larger apartment buildings or groups of buildings retain the use of concierges.
 The concierge may, for instance, keep the mail of absented dwellers, be entrusted with the apartment keys to deal with emergencies when residents are absent, provide information to residents and guests, provide access control, enforce rules, and act as a go-between for residents and management when management is not on-site.